Login

 Improve Driver Performance with Encompass

-Encompass® Fleet Management can help you identify areas of risk that need to be addressed, whether it’s hours-of-service violations, poor driving, or another risk.
+The Encompass® Fleet Management System can help you identify areas of risk that need to be addressed, whether it’s hours-of-service violations, poor driving, or another risk.
 J. J. Keller® ELDs and dash cameras capture specific compliance violations.
 At the same time, Encompass reporting notifies you of these risk-based events and allows you to document your corrective actions, including training and conversations.
 See it for yourself, risk-free, with a 60-day no-obligation trial of Encompass.
 Talk with a compliance specialist or call 855.693.5338.